Europe, Iceland

 Monument of Unknown Burocrat – unique statue sculpted by Magnús Tómasson in 1994,

-I walked down to the harbour because there is another famous building- The Harp, full of shops and restaurtant.
+I walked down to the harbour because to get a look of another famous building- The Harp, full of shops and restaurants.

 The Harp on the oceanfront